Energy Cluster Findings – The Future of Asia: Implications for Canada

 Electricity storage and transmission is advancing rapidly

 Renewables will be able to contribute significantly to meeting around-the-clock energy demand.
 Advances in energy storage and wide-scale electricity grid integration are expected to address issues of variable output from wind turbines and solar panels.
 Large capacity, utility-scale storage using batteries, compressed air, molten salt, pumped hydraulic storage and flywheels are being developed and implemented around the globe potentially displacing natural gas and diesel for back-up or peak demand in larger integrated grids.43 Asia is leading the world in the number of patents related to energy storage.44 Asian EV manufacturers are exploring the use of smart grid connected EVs as storage options for individual and commercial electricity storage as well as repurposing end-of-useful-life EV batteries for stationary storage.
-By bundling large numbers of physically discrete smaller EV batteries into one massive “virtual” battery, EVs could potentially add millions of KW of storage to grids(link is external).45
+By bundling large numbers of physically discrete smaller EV batteries into one massive “virtual” battery, EVs could potentially add millions of KW of storage to grids.45

 Experience from European countries with high percentages of electricity supply from solar and wind power suggests that interconnected grids at national and regional scale enable the distribution of wind and PV based power from areas of surplus to areas of demand reducing the need for massive amounts of storage.46 Storage does not appear to become a limiting factor in adding these technologies until they reach significant percentages in the power generation mix (over 60%) suggesting that wind and PV energy still have significant growth potential in Asia even in the absence of low-cost storage solutions.47